 It activates T and B cells and causes the in vitro release of macrophage activating cytokines and pro-Th1.

-To date, the efficacy and safety of Ismigen have been demonstrated in several clinical trials, even if systemic analytical reviews underscore the heterogeneity of its study populations.
+The efficacy and safety of Ismigen have been demonstrated in several clinical trials, even if systemic analytical reviews underscore the heterogeneity of its study populations.

-However, more high-quality studies are needed to better explain the mechanism of action and confirm the beneficial results of Ismigen.
+However, more high-quality studies are needed to explain the mechanism of action better and confirm the beneficial results of Ismigen.

-In any case, it is well known that for S. pneumoniae, nontypeable H. influenzae and M. catarrhalis, recurrent infections occur due to the heterogeneity of the strains.
+In any case, it is well known that for S. pneumoniae, non-typeable H. influenzae, and M. catarrhalis, recurrent infections occur due to the heterogeneity of the strains.

-Therefore, a single or even multiple strain vaccine with a killed whole cell formulation may not be the ideal vaccine.
+Therefore, a single or even multiple strain vaccine with a killed whole-cell formulation may not be the ideal vaccine.

 Furthermore, the inactivation method can affect the immunogenicity of essential antigens through denaturation.